mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 The components' distribution is not a trivial problem.
 Even Angular went through several different structures of their npm modules.
 The things we need to consider for our packages are:

-1. They should be tree-shakable in production build.
+1. They should be tree-shakable.
+Tree-shaking is exclusively used for producing a production bundle, because it allows us to drop unused exports.
 2. Developers should be able to use them as easy as possible in development mode, i.e. no transpilation of any kind should be required.
 3. We need to keep the package lean to save network bandwidth and download time.

 <img src="/images/ng-lib/package.jpg" alt="Distribute package" style="display: block; margin: auto">

-In order to keep the module tree-shakable, we need to distribute it in a way that it uses ES2015 modules.
+In order to keep the module tree-shakable, we need to distribute it in a way that it uses ES2015 modules (also known as `esm`).
 By having it in this format bundlers, such as [Rollup](http://rollupjs.org/) and [Webpack](https://webpack.github.io/), will be able to get rid of unused exports.

-We can use `tsc` for this purpose and our `tsconfig.json` should look something like:
+For this purpose we can use `tsc` so our `tsconfig.json` should look something like:

 ```js
 {